dwyl/learn-analytics/plausible/custom-events.md

     and add a filter which limits to `tag` values that contain `/some/page`.
     You will see this in action later in section [4.2.2.6 Visualizing in `Plausible`](#4226-visualizing-in-plausible).
 - we've removed the event listeners when the component is unmounted.

+In this file, we have some considerations that affected what we've implemented.
+We are addressing a few edge cases:

+- people can scroll up and down the page quickly scanning for something in particular.
+  Quickly scrolling down the page and back up is not relevant to us.
+  That's why we are **debouncing this behaviour**, meaning that we are only setting the `maxDepth` if the person stays for at least `2 seconds`
+  (we found this value appropriate, you can always tweak this value).
+- no events are emitted for `0%`.
+  This metric is virtually the same as a page view.
+- the event is only sent whenever the page is unloaded.
+  Meaning that **only one event** is send, right before the person either closes the page, navigates to another or closes the browser.

 Now, let's create the `<ClientApplication>` component that is found in the `/pages/_app.tsx` file: